How to Manage an Employee Whose Performance Is a Challenge?

 Additionally, discuss with Human Resources whether your company should grant paid time off when the handbook's policy of approval in advance is not followed by the employee.

 You need to take the same actions when she attends meetings and does not tell you.
 You must be informed.
 It is not up to you to have to track her down nor to ask her coworkers where she is or what she is doing.

-I'd make this a policy for all staff if you haven't already.
+This should be your policy for all staff if you haven't already. created one.
 You don't want to micromanage them, but you want to be informed if they change their hours or schedules.
-If this is already a policy and your staff, know, if you don't treat this employee the same as you treat the others, you are potentially discriminating - and certainly losing the respect of your other employees.
+If this is already the policy and your staff, know, if you don't treat this employee the same as you treat the others, you are potentially discriminating—and certainly losing the respect of your other employees.

 Solutions for time out and off problems

-I have seen professional organizations institute an In and Out whiteboard where employees must note where they are at all times.
+Some professional organizations institute an I"n and Out" whiteboard where employees must note where they are at all times.
 This board keeps employees from feeling as if they have to report to mom or dad each time they pursue legitimate business.
 It also keeps the manager or coworkers from having to ask.

 Additionally, you need to establish the expectation that time that is requested that would affect coverage or another employee's time off, is usually time allotted for an unplanned event, such as a funeral.

 You cannot disadvantage the employee whose time you have already approved.
 But, you can create the expectation that employees will respect each others' time off requests.

 The ball's in your court on this one.
 What will fail is listening to her or arguing with her about what she says she is entitled to have.
 The minute she sucks you into a discussion about whether her actions are legitimate, she has you.

 The truth is, they are not legitimate actions, and you need to take a firm stand.
 Or, nothing will change.
 Draw a line in the sand—now.